axdelgado/statdiscrimination/README.md

 <details><summary><b>11/13/2022</b></summary>

 Updates to `data_processing.Rmd`:
 * Added code to create `highest`, the column for highest level of educational attainment
-* created code for a KNN model to predict `gender`

 ---

 Updates to `data_analysis.Rmd`
-*
+* created code for a KNN model to predict `gender`
+* created code for a multinomial logistic regression to predict `gender`
+    * I ended up using a random subset of 1000 datapoints for now, just to make the analysis faster

 ---